Why Some Teens Struggle More With Depression in the Winter Months

 Teen therapy can be a powerful tool for helping teens manage depression during the winter.
 A trained teen therapist can help your teen talk about what they are feeling in a safe and supportive space.

-In teen therapy, teens can learn:
+In teen counseling, teens can learn:

 Healthy ways to cope with sadness and stress